-We outline below our current assessment of the financial statement risks facing the Council, identified through our transition and initial planning activities.
+We outline below our current assessment of the financial statement risks facing the Council identified through our knowledge of the Council's operations and discussion with those charged with governance and officers.

 At our meeting, we will seek to validate these with you.